Thor Meets Captain America: Reception

+Paul Kincaid stated that it was a "clever tale" that "attempts to wrest something new from the formula [of Nazi victory]", but that it "fails somehow to rise to the challenge of finding fresh depth and insight in an all too familiar subject."

+Publication history

+This story was first published in The Magazine of Fantasy and Science Fiction in their July 1986 issue; it was later reprinted in the anthology Hitler Victorious.

 Author's notes

-In the author's notes for this story, David Brin records that he was invited by Gregory Benford to write a piece for an alternate history collection, entitled Hitler Victorious, but voiced the opinion that he could not think of a single event which, if altered, would have let the Nazis win the war, and, contrariwise, that they had required a number of lucky breaks to get as far as they did (see also: alien space bats).
-Benford’s reply was “I bet you could think of some premise that would work, David”.
+In the author's notes for this story, David Brin records that he was invited by Gregory Benford to write a piece for an alternate history collection, entitled Hitler Victorious, but voiced the opinion that he could not think of a single event which, if altered, would have let the Nazis win the war, and, contrariwise, that they had required a number of lucky breaks to get as far as they did.
+Benford’s reply was "I bet you could think of some premise that would work, David".
 This story was the result.
-Brin also notes in the afterwards of his story that he wrote this story as a possible explanation for why the Nazis "do so many horrible, pointless things".
+Brin also notes in the afterword that he wrote this story as a possible explanation for why the Nazis did "so many horrible, pointless things".